stevana/coverage-guided-pbt/README-unprocessed.md

 ### The first version of QuickCheck

-For the sake of self-containment, let's reproduce the the essential parts of QuickCheck as defined in the appendix of the original [paper](https://dl.acm.org/doi/10.1145/351240.351266) (ICFP, 2000).
+For the sake of self-containment, let's reproduce the essential parts of QuickCheck as defined in the appendix of the original [paper](https://dl.acm.org/doi/10.1145/351240.351266) (ICFP, 2000).